databendlabs/databend/docs/doc/14-sql-commands/10-dml/dml-copy-into-table.md

 <TabItem value="Remote Files" label="Remote Files">

-As shown in this example, data is loaded from three remote CSV files, but a file will be skipped if it contains errors:
+This example loads data from three remote CSV files and skips a file in case of errors.

 ```sql
 COPY INTO mytable